 - Accelerated Study.
 Students who are accepted to the program will be allowed to take Master’s (600-level) classes during their senior year.
 These classes will be double weighted, counting toward both the Bachelor’s and the Master’s degree.
 By taking these classes during senior year, students will complete up to 3 of the 9 required courses before the end of the Bachelor’s degree.
 This accelerates the pace of the Master’s degree, making it possible to complete both the BA and the MA within 5 years.

 - Cost savings.
 Any 600-level credits that you take while you are still registered for your bachelor’s degree will be charged at the undergraduate tuition rate, saving you lots of money on tuition!
 A maximum of 16 600-level credits can be double-counted and charged in this way.
 Assuming that you maintain your status as a full-time student, your financial aid will not be affected while you are still enrolled as an undergraduate student.

 - The Emerson Edge.
 The 4+1 format requires the same number of graduate credits as a normal Master's degree, meaning you will graduate with your Master’s sooner and bring a competitive edge to the communications industry.

 Curriculum and Eligibility Requirements

-CC 308 Online Content & Strategy or CC 360 Social Media and Politics
+- One technology-focused communication course: CC 304 Strategic Digital Communication, CC 308 Online Content and Strategy, or CC 360 Social Media and Politics.

 It is strongly advised that interested students meet with Graduate Program Director Linda Gallant and academic advising by the start of their junior year in order to determine eligibility and/or plan to meet the pre-requisite requirements.

-Students apply during the second semester of their junior year.
+Students are eligible to apply for the 4+1 program upon completion of their sophomore year and will be notified of acceptance during the first semester of their junior year.
 Application requirements: